 How to Use these Small Herd Goat Records

 Your buck has made his rounds… now what?
 Now you write down his shenanigans on the Buck Progeny sheet!
-Enter the breeding date & which doe he bred.
+Enter the breeding date and which doe he bred.
 I like to enter estimated due date in the notes section.
 When the doe kids, write down the kid info on this sheet as well.